CMB.TECH

+In October 2024, Euronav became CMB.TECH following a name change.
+CMB.TECH is a diversified and future-proof maritime group.
+The group owns and operates approximately 250 seagoing vessels: crude oil tankers, dry bulk carriers, container ships.

 History

-On 2 July 2024 the company filed a request to change its ticker from EURN to CMBT.
-This change was effective as of 15 July on Euronext and NYSE.

-On 1 October 2024 the name of the company officially changed to CMB.TECH.

-History

-Euronav is the successor of European Navigation Company Ltd, a tanker shipping company acquired by the French shipping company Compagnie Nationale de Navigation (CNN).
+Euronav originated from the European Navigation Company Ltd, a tanker shipping company acquired by the French shipping company Compagnie Nationale de Navigation (CNN).
 In 1995 European Navigation Company Ltd merged into a joint venture with the Belgian national shipping line Compagnie Maritime Belge (CMB) and continued under the name Euronav Luxembourg NV.
-In 1997 CMB acquired CNN and transferred Euronav Luxembourg NV into the full ownership of CMB.
-Euronav had thus become the wholly owned tanker division of CMB.
+In 1997, following CMB's acquisition of CNN, Euronav Luxembourg NV became wholly owned by CMB and functioned as its tanker shipping division.

 In 1997, the management decided to renew the tanker fleet of six single-hull ships with a series of double-hull ships built by Daewoo Shipbuilding & Marine Engineering (DSME).
 These new ships were larger than the tankers they replaced.
 In January 2000, Euronav along with several other shipping companies, founded the Tankers International Pool.
 This collaboration allowed the tanker fleet to be operated more economically.

 On December 1, 2004, Euronav received its own stock market listing.
 On that day, Euronav shares were issued to CMB shareholders.
 Six months later, in April 2005, Euronav entered into a strategic alliance with the Greek shipping company Tanklog Ltd. This action expanded the fleet with 14 Suezmax and 2 Aframax ships.
 This transaction was valued at $1.1 billion.
 Tanklog was partly paid in shares, making it the second-largest shareholder of Euronav after CMB.

 In January 2014, Euronav acquired 15 VLCC tankers from Maersk Tankers Singapore Pte Ltd, a subsidiary of A.P.
 Møller-Mærsk Group.
 The new tankers also became part of the Tankers International VLCC pool.

 In mid-2015, Euronav purchased four tankers under construction at Hyundai Heavy Industries.
 The selling shipping company received $384 million or $98 million per ship.
 The vessels were delivered in 2015 and 2016.

-On December 22, 2017 Euronav announced a merger with the American Gener8 Maritime.
+On December 22, 2017, Euronav announced a merger with the American Gener8 Maritime.
 Gener8 shareholders received 0.7272 Euronav shares for each Gener8 share.
 The new combination had a fleet of 75 crude oil tankers, including 28 Suezmax vessels, with a total carrying capacity of more than 18 million tons.
 Former Gener8 shareholders received a 28% stake in the new company, which continued as Euronav.
 The acquisition was completed on June 13, 2018.
 A day later, Euronav sold six VLCC tankers to International Seaways.